 This designation is intended to support the development of multiple dwelling units on a single property.
-Multi-family designations can serve as a transition, or buffer, between non-residential development and single-family residential development and may be considered in areas with access to transit, shared use paths, or other amenities.
-In addition, multi-family residential is can occur within commercial areas and mixed use development.
+Multi-family designations can serve as a transition or buffer between non-residential development and single-family residential development.
+Locations may be considered that have current or planned access to transit, shared use paths, or other amenities.